jeli-pro/jeli-app-shell/docs/flow.todo.md

+===

+scroll to bottom in dashboard is not stick to right bottom. also why not auto applied to another page like demo data?

+===

+viewmodeswitcher: no need to show all iconbuttons, just let user hover first then gsap spread the iconbuttons to make the UI feel minimalism

+===

+demo data page: opening data item detail not working , the overlay side pane blank

+===

+demo data page: not working on overlay side pane mode. also not working in split pane right side. just blank

+===

+demo data page: we need feature like sort, filter for all the view mode (list, card grid , table , tree)

+=== DONE

 create a page to demonstrate presenting data to four view mode (list, card grid , table , tree). make sure the UI UX so amazing█

 === DONE